Kansas Felony Crimes by Class and Sentences

 Prison Sentence

-Kansas does not use a parole system, which requires the offender to apply to a board for release from prison.
+Kansas does not use a parole system, which would require the offender to apply to a parole board for release from prison.
 In Kansas, once the judge hands down the sentence, offenders know the minimum and maximum amount of prison time they face.
-So for a ten-year sentence, an offender who serves prison time without any disciplinary problems could shave off two years of the sentence.
-This offender knows he's serving eight to ten years.
-(Kan.
-Stat. § 21-6821 (2021).)
+So for a 10-year sentence, an offender who serves prison time without any disciplinary problems could shave off two years of the sentence.
+This offender knows they are serving 8 to 10 years.

 Probation Sentence

 Probation refers to putting prison time on hold and allowing the offender to serve most of the sentence in the community.
 Probation doesn't necessarily mean that the offender completely avoids time behind bars.
 As a condition of probation, the judge can order an offender to serve jail time.
 Other probation conditions might include reporting to a probation officer, abstaining from alcohol or drugs, completing community service, remaining on home arrest, or staying away from victims.
 While on probation, the offender's prison sentence remains on the table.
 The judge can revoke probation and send the offender to prison for violating probation.
-(Kan.
-Stat. §§ 21-6607, 21-6608 (2021).)

-Statutes of Limitations in Kansas
+What Are the Statutes of Limitations for Felonies in Kansas?

 Statutes of limitations set time limits for a prosecutor to file criminal charges in a case.
 For most felonies, the prosecutor must file the charges within five years of the crime being committed.
-The most serious crimes in Kansas, such as murder and terrorism, have no statute of limitations, meaning a prosecutor can file charges at any time.
-(Kan.
-Stat. § 21-5107 (2021).)
+The most serious crimes in Kansas, such as murder, rape, and childhood sexual abuse crime, have no statute of limitations, meaning a prosecutor can file charges at any time.

 Obtaining Legal Assistance